gnugat-legacy/PronounceableWord/README.md

 A light, customizable and simple PHP (>= 5.2) library generating random and western pronounceable words without using dictionaries or Markov chains.

+This can be useful to generate pronounceable names, passwords and fixtures.

 **Currently under development**.

 Usage